History of U.S. foreign policy, 1801–1829: Prelude to war

 After Jackson accused Madison of duplicity with Erskine, Madison had Jackson barred from the State Department and sent packing to Boston.
 In early 1810, Madison began asking Congress for more appropriations to increase the army and navy in preparation for war with Britain.
 Congress also passed an act known as Macon's Bill Number 2, which reopened trade with France and Britain, but promised to reimpose the embargo on one country if the other country agreed to end its attacks on American shipping.
 Madison, who wished to simply continue the embargo, opposed the law, but he jumped at the chance to use the law's provision enabling a re-imposition of the embargo on one power.
-Seeking to split the Americans and British, Napoleon offered to end French attacks on American shipping so long as the United States punished any countries that did not similarly end restrictions on trade.
-Madison accepted Napoleon's proposal in the hope that it would convince the British to revoke the Orders-in-Council, but the British refused to change their policies.
+Seeking to split the Americans and British, Napoleon offered to end French seizures of American shipping so long as the United States punished any countries that did not similarly end restrictions on trade.
+Madison accepted Napoleon's proposal in the hope that it would convince the British to revoke the Orders-in-Council, but this did not happen.
 Despite assurances to the contrary, the French also continued to attack American shipping.

 As the seizures of American shipping continued, both Madison and the broader American public were ready for war with Britain.
 Some observers believed that the United States might fight a three-way war with both Britain and France, but Democratic-Republicans, including Madison, considered Britain to be far more culpable for the seizures.
 Many Americans called for a "second war of independence" to restore honor and stature to the new nation, and an angry public elected a "war hawk" Congress, led by Henry Clay and John C. Calhoun.
 With Britain in the midst of the Napoleonic Wars, many Americans, Madison included, believed that the United States could easily capture Canada, at which point the U.S. could use Canada as a bargaining chip for all other disputes or simply retain control of it.
 On June 1, 1812, Madison asked Congress for a declaration of war.
 The declaration was passed along sectional and party lines, with intense opposition from the Federalists and the Northeast, where the economy had suffered during Jefferson's trade embargo.